Help us understand our audience.

 • A 2010 systematic review found that Sound Partners improved reading fluency, reading comprehension, and alphabetics.

 • Prepare tutors for implementation: While the Sound Partners program requires minimal training to deliver, schools should introduce tutors to the curriculum before implementation.
-Voyager Sopris Learning, which developed the Sound Partners program, provides schools with a detailed implementation manual and handbooks for tutors.
+Voyager Sopris Learning, which developed the Sound Partners program, provides schools with a detailed implementation manual and handbooks for tutors, as well as a recorded on demand training for tutors.

 • Identify students who need additional support: Schools should select students for their Sound Partners program based on a diagnostic literacy assessment.
 The program is most appropriate as supplemental instruction for K-2 students or as a remedial reading intervention for students in grades 2-3 who require additional support to achieve grade level standards in reading.